Animal Care Volunteer Project in Costa Rica - Manuel Antonio

 This program is ideal for:

 What to expect and how you'll make an impact

 Costa Rica’s coastal and beach areas manage ongoing problems with abandoned and stray dogs and cats.
 The heat and tropical conditions mean these animals often suffer from poor health, injuries, and a lack of proper nutrition.
-Volunteers on the Animal Care project in Manuel Antonio assist in local veterinary clinics and animal welfare organisations that help rehabilitate the animals so they can be rehomed with people who will care for them.
+Volunteers on the Animal Care project in Manuel Antonio assist in local veterinary clinics, animal welfare organizations and horse therapy centers that help rehabilitate the animals so they can be rehomed with people who will care for them.